Hakone

 Hakone (箱根町, Hakone-machi) is a town in Kanagawa Prefecture, Japan.
-As of 1 October 2023, the town had a population of 10,965, and total area of 92.82 sqkm.
+As of 1 October 2023, the city had a population of 10,965, and total area of 92.82 sqkm.

 Hakone is a notable spa town and a popular tourist destination due to its many hot springs being within view of nearby Mount Fuji, the most visited mountain in Japan.

 Geography

 Hakone is located in the mountains in the far west of the prefecture, on the eastern side of Hakone Pass.
 Most of the town is within the borders of the volcanically active Fuji-Hakone-Izu National Park, centered on Lake Ashi.